Codeception/codeception.github.com/_posts/2015-05-02-codeception-2.1-beta.markdown

 Give new Codeception a try and send us feedback.
 As always [use GitHub issues](https://github.com/Codeception/Codeception/issues) for that.
 Thanks for being with us all that time!
 We hope you will love this release.

+Stable 2.1.0 is expected by the middle-end of May